Simultaneous Inference for Empirical Best Predictors with a Poverty Study in Small Areas: Predicting Poverty Rates in Galicia

 \section{Predicting Poverty Rates in Galicia}

-Poverty estimation is of a great interest for statistical offices that have to provide reports as a basis on which local or central authorities decide about resource allocation and other polices to reduce poverty.
-Therefore, the interest is not in individual, randomly chosen small areas but in the total picture, and one has to provide SCI instead of iCI for the above discussed reasons.
-Specifically, we apply our methodology to provide SCIs for the estimates of the poverty levels, i.e., the proportions of inhabitants which live under the poverty line for each county of Galicia (applying the same poverty line to all counties).
-In our comparative analysis we estimate the poverty rates using the unit- and the area-level models described in Section \ref{sec:Poisson_area} and \ref{sec:binomial_unit}.
-We make use of the general part of the Structural Survey for Homes in Galicia in 2015 with 23628 individuals within 9203 households located in 52 small areas.
-The survey does not produce official estimates at the domain level, but we managed to recover the direct estimators of the totals of people being below the poverty line $(Y_{d})$, as well as the inhabitants of each county $(N_d)$.
-In addition, under the area-level Poisson model we needed to calculate the number of units which fall into a particular category $(X_{di})$, e.g., number of employees or number of graduates in each county of Galicia, $i=1,\dots, p$.
-The latter were used to obtain the covariates which are the proportions of individuals in each category $\bar{X}_{di}=X_{di}/N_d$.
-On the other hand, under the unit-level model, we needed to obtain the number of units $N_{dl}$ falling into artificially created category $\bm{z}_{dl}$, $d=1,\dots, D$, $l=1,\dots, L$ (see Section \ref{sec:binomial_unit}).
-The explicit formulas can be described as:
+Poverty prediction is of great interest for statistical offices.
+It provides a basis on which local or central authorities can decide about resource allocation and related polices.
+The interest is not in individual, randomly chosen small areas but in the total picture.
+Resource distribution requires comparative statistics, and one would thus provide SCI instead of iCI.
+We illustrate our methodology calculating point estimates, iCIs and SCIs for the poverty rates in each county of Galicia, i.e., the proportions of inhabitants who live under a poverty line.
+We make use of a general part of the Structural Survey for Homes (SSH) in Galicia in 2015 with 23628 individuals within 9203 households located in 52 counties (small areas).
+The survey does not produce official estimates at the area level, but we managed to recover the direct estimates of the totals of people below the poverty line $(Y_{d})$, as well as the number of inhabitants $(N_d)$ for each county.
+For the area-level models, we need to calculate the number of units which fall into a particular category $(X_{di})$, e.g., number of employees or of graduates in each county of Galicia, $i=1,\dots, p$.
+The latter are used to obtain the proportions of individuals in each category $\bar{X}_{di}=X_{di}/N_d$.
+For the unit-level model, we need to obtain the number of units $N_{dl}$ falling into artificially created categories $\bm{z}_{dl}$, $d=1,\dots, D$, $l=1,\dots, L$, see Section \ref{sec:binomial_unit}.
+The explicit formulas are